Life is full of unexpected bumps, twists, and turns — it can beat us up, rips us apart and turn our whole world upside down.

 For every pain, loss, heartbreak, and struggle, I always choose to run away from it.

-Instead of acknowledging and facing what I was going through and what I was feeling, I chose to hide them, kept all of them bottled-up thinking that eventually, they will all just go away.
+Instead of acknowledging and facing what I was going through and what I was feeling, I chose to hide them, kept all of them bottled up and I kept pretending to be happy, thinking that eventually, they will all just go away.

 I pretended to be okay and I kept believing that I was happy but I wasn’t.
 I was far from being happy, inside I was struggling.